• Skip to primary navigation

 Step-by-step instructions on how to prepare

-top view of chopped onion, garlic and parsley in a food processor before processing
+Chopped onion, garlic and parsley in a food processor before processing.

 1. place onion, garlic, and parsley

-side view of onion, garlic and parsley being processed in a food processor
+The onion, garlic and parsley being processed in a food processor.

 2. process into a finely minced consistency